North Geelong railway station

-North Geelong railway station is located on the Warrnambool line in Victoria, Australia.
-It serves the northern Geelong suburb of North Geelong, and opened on 1 August 1883 as West Geelong.
-It was renamed North Geelong on 1 January 1886.
+North Geelong railway station is a regional railway station on the Warrnambool line, part of the Victorian railway network and serves the northern Geelong suburb of the same name.
+The station was opened on 1 August 1883, and the current station building was provided in 1990.

+Initially opened as West Geelong, the station was given its current name on 1 January 1886.

-The station is located on the Geelong side of the junction of the Ballarat and Melbourne lines.
-The North Geelong rail yards are located north of the station.
+The station is the junction of the Geelong–Ballarat and Warrnambool lines.
+The North Geelong rail yards are north of the station.

+History

 After a rearrangement of the Ballarat line junction in 1907, the platform on the west side was removed, and all trains used the one platform.
 A further reorganisation in 1920 saw the second platform restored.

-In 1973, the former Victoria Street level crossing, which was adjacent to the down (southern) end of the station, was replaced by the Margaret Street overpass and a pedestrian underpass.
+In 1973, the former Victoria Street level crossing, which was at the down (southern) end of the station, was replaced by the Margaret Street overpass and a pedestrian underpass.
 In 1976, both platforms were extended by over 60 metres, and the platforms and platform facings were renewed in 1979.
 The main station building on Platform 1 was opened on 8 August 1990 and, in 2008, the smaller building on Platform 2 was replaced by a metal shelter.

-In January 2019, the North Geelong "C" signal box, then one of the few remaining mechanical signal boxes in Victoria, was abolished, and a project begun to automatically signal the lines it formerly controlled.
+In January 2019, the North Geelong "C" signal box, one of the few remaining mechanical signal boxes in Victoria, was abolished, and a project was begun to automatically signal the lines it formerly controlled.

 Platforms and services

-North Geelong has two side platforms.
-It is served by V/Line Geelong line and selected Warrnambool line trains.
+North Geelong has two side platforms and is served by V/Line Geelong line and selected Warrnambool line trains.